BiAPoL/cookiecutter-napari-plugin/README.md

 Minimal [Cookiecutter] template for authoring [napari] plugins.

+This is a customized minimal minimal version maintained by [BiA-PoL](https://physics-of-life.tu-dresden.de/bia).
+If you're interested in the original, more flexible napari plugin template, please check [cookiecutter-napari-plugin](https://github.com/napari/cookiecutter-napari-plugin)/

 **NOTE: This repo is not meant to be cloned/forked directly!
 Please read "Getting Started" below**